CiscoDevNet/ansible-mso/README.md

 ansible_httpapi_use_proxy=True
 ```

-You can also use the Nexus Dashboard (ND) connection plugin available in the [cisco.nd](https://galaxy.ansible.com/cisco/nd) collection by changin the following variable.
+You can also use the Nexus Dashboard (ND) connection plugin available in the [cisco.nd](https://galaxy.ansible.com/cisco/nd) collection by changing the following variable.
 ```yaml
 ansible_connection=ansible.netcommon.httpapi
 ansible_network_os=cisco.nd.nd